 Since acquiring their collection, the Johnsons have made selected portions available on loan to a variety of American museums, universities, and cultural institutions for non-commercial exhibition and educational purposes.
-The Johnsons recognized the importance of their collection and, desiring to create a legacy honoring Russian art, they initiated the idea of a museum dedicated specifically to exhibiting the art of Russia.
+The Johnsons recognized the importance of their collection and, desiring to create a legacy honoring Russian art of the Soviet period, they initiated the idea of a museum dedicated specifically to exhibiting the art of Russia from that time.
 They founded The Museum of Russian Art (TMORA) at a Bloomington, Minnesota location in 2002, and the Museum’s inaugural public exhibition took place that year.
 With the mission of promoting education, enlightenment, and engagement through the art of Russia, the Museum received its (501)(c)(3) status as a non-profit corporation from the IRS in 2002, as well.

 TMORA is governed by an independent Board of Trustees.
 In 2005, the Museum moved from its original Bloomington site to its current location in Minneapolis.
 The Museum continues to expand its focus beyond 20th century paintings with exhibitions of Russian icons, photography, printmaking, lacquer art, porcelain, textiles, Soviet posters, Matryoshka dolls, Russian Christmas ornaments, contemporary Russian émigré artists, and beyond.
 Exhibitions at TMORA are designed by the Museum staff and generally include works selected from its growing permanent collection, supplemented by items obtained on loan from various museums, individual collectors, and artists.
 The Museum enhances its continuous program of public exhibitions by sponsoring subject specific lectures, seminars, concerts, and other unique events, which include independent scholars of Russian culture and other specialties who share their expertise with the TMORA audience.

 The History of TMORA’s Unique Building